Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

 permits, and stops draining later session messages until callback consumption creates enough room to retry it.

+Initial sink-facing audio metadata can be provisional for in-band configured codecs.
+Sanctuary therefore does not open `AudioOutput` from `JobSink::start()`.
+The staged pipeline emits an ordered `stream_update()` after the decoder has consumed a packet and learned its actual PCM shape; Sanctuary opens the device only once rate, channels and sample format are all authoritative, before the corresponding decoded frame can arrive.
-`AudioOutput` opens the device at the decoded stream rate/channel count, keeps the stream paused initially, and uses a 50 ms PCM preroll before it may start.
+`AudioOutput` then keeps the device paused initially and uses a 50 ms PCM preroll before it may start.
 A negotiated sample-rate or channel-count change is currently a hard error: resampling/remixing is deliberately deferred until its timestamp semantics are designed explicitly.
 The ring is sized for roughly four seconds.
 Normal A/V pumping still stops when both forward targets are ready, while a near-full audio ring and a deferred head-of-line frame provide additional upstream back-pressure.

 The sysaudio callback owns a `next_output_pts` cursor.
 For each requested destination block it first discards queued PCM older than that cursor, emits silence when the ring is